 - Regional DMOs act as the Destination Marketing Organization (DMO) for multiple destinations.
 The organization administers marketing campaigns on behalf of the region, creating one shared voice and presence.
 Finger Lakes Regional Tourism Council (FLRTC) represents the 14 Official County TPAs in the Finger Lakes Region and Regional Office of Sustainable Tourism /Lake Placid CVB (ROOST) represents Lake Placid, Essex County, Franklin County and Hamilton County.
 For example, the FLRTC PR program is one of the ways it successfully promotes the Finger Lakes region as a whole.

 - Products and Programs identify a specific initiative or target an identified market.
 For example, the Go North program includes partners from part of the New York State capital region, Saratoga, Queensbury, the Lake George region and through the Adirondacks.
 It is an effort to attract international travel trade through an itinerary they use when speaking to that market.
-As Hilarie Logan-Dechene from the Wild Center explains, “It’s going to help everybody, and that’s the kind of sea change in thinking that we’ve gone through over the last 20 years or so.
+As Hilarie Logan-Dechene from the Wild Center explains in episode 52 of Destination on the Left, “It’s going to help everybody, and that’s the kind of sea change in thinking that we’ve gone through over the last 20 years or so.
 This is not a little trite statement, but if we can work together, we’ll all succeed.”

 In many instances, a product or program is first created and the tactics follow.